 The Economic Development component of the CDBG program is comprised of two segments.
 Traditional Economic Development projects are those which specifically address the creation or retention of jobs for persons of low and moderate income through the provision of assistance to specific industrial and/or business clients.
 Non-Traditional Economic Development projects are those which will allow for the funding of eligible activities benefiting low and moderate income persons that may not directly relate to job creation.
-Typical activities include, but are not limited to, job training and placement or other support services including peer support, counseling, child care and transportation.
+Typical activities include, but are not limited to, job training and placement or other support services including peer support, counseling, childcare and transportation.

-Applications for Economic Development projects will be accepted from April 1, 2023, through close of business (4:30 EST) on January 31, 2024.
+Applications for Economic Development projects will be accepted from April 1, 2024, through January 31, 2025.